 The PWI Young Achiever Award is a prize of up to $10,000 for the winner to go towards the cost of attending a relevant international railway conference.
 To be eligible for this award, an entrant must be 35 or younger at the 1 January of the year of entry.
 The aim is to encourage younger members into our industry and promote knowledge sharing.
 We have now broadened the judging criteria to make it more multi-disciplinary so that it includes for all members who are involved in the numerous rail infrastructure projects that are being delivered at the moment.
 Specific multi-disciplinary examples that would be eligible could include:

-The prize winners will be announced at the Australasian Rail Industry Awards Dinner on 5 July 2018 at the Palladium Room, Crown Towers, Melbourne and it will give the winner an opportunity to be recognised by the whole of the Australian Railway family.
+The prize winners will be announced at the Australasian Rail Industry Awards Dinner on 11 July 2019 at the Four Seasons Hotel, 199 George Street, Sydney and it will give the winner an opportunity to be recognised by the whole of the Australian Railway family.

 For further information on entries please contact Julian Sharp on 0437 638 398 or firstname.lastname@example.org